Skip to content

 Neurodiversity Affirming Therapy and Physical Health: Autism, ADHD and Co-Occurring Health Conditions

 The relationship between autism, ADHD, and a number of physical health conditions including hypermobility, dysautonomia, allergic conditions, gastrointestinal disorders and chronic pain is well established.
-Unfortunately, this research has not filtered down into practice, with autistic people and ADHDers frequently reporting negative experiences in therapy and barriers to accessing health services.

 This gap in practice can result in diagnostic overshadowing, with symptoms of physical illness wrongly attributed to neurodivergence and valuable opportunities to access treatment and avoid dire outcomes being missed.